Deducteam/nubo/README.md

   `<version>` is its version used.
 The format of the version may depend on the source of the tool.
 If the tool is stored on git, a commit hash, or tag, or branch name may be provided.
 Tools are referenced in `nubo/tools.md`.

+- `MAIN`: a list of entry points to the library.
+The entry points are explicitly checked whereas other modules are usually checked because they are dependencies.

 **Note:**
 These variables not only serve informative purposes, they can be used to fulfill